 Umphrey's McGee plays the Calvin Theatre here tonight.

 On special occasions the band has even invited the audience to send enigmatic text messages meant to inform the direction of an open-ended exploration.
+(Past fan tips have included "Middle Eastern metal" and "soaring uplifting jam pt.
+2.")
+For its Halloween show this year, it prepared a slew of rarely played covers, in response to an online poll.

 "If you have people that are passionate about your music, why not make it a personal thing?"
 Cummins says of efforts to engage the audience.
 "It's not something where we want to take a survey with the fans every night and say 'What do you want us to play?' because there needs to be some sort of inherent identity that's pushing forward as well, but I think it's a really fun thing to have them be part of that conversation."